fwextensions/trace/README.md

 ## Installing the trace library

-You can download the `trace.js` file from the [trace](https://github.com/fwextensions/trace) repo on github.

-You will also need to download and install my [Fireworks Console](http://johndunning.com/fireworks/about/FWConsole) extension.
-The console panel must be open while a function is being traced, since it provides a global `log()` function that `trace()` uses to display strings in the console.
+To use the trace library, you will need to download and install my [Fireworks Console](http://johndunning.com/fireworks/about/FWConsole) extension.
+The console panel must be open while a function is being traced, since it loads a `console` object and the `trace()` function into the global namespace.  `trace()` calls `log()` to display strings in the console panel.

-You can install the `trace.js` file anywhere, but putting it at the top level of the Fireworks Commands directory is probably simplest: `C:\Program Files (x86)\Adobe\Adobe Fireworks CS5.1\Configuration\Commands` on Windows, or `/Applications/Adobe Fireworks CS5.1/Configuration/Commands` on OSX.

 ## Using trace